ThanhRise/instruction-data-generator/doc/Strategy for Building an AI Agent to Generate Instruction Data.markdown

   - Instruction data (questions and answers) must be generated solely from the input data, without using external information.
   - The AI Agent must handle multimodal data (text, images, etc.).
   - Utilize the most advanced technologies and techniques available in 2025.
+  - **Instruction Data Structure**: Each generated instruction data sample must contain three fields: **Question**, **Answer**, and **Instruction for Answering**.
+The "Instruction for Answering" field provides guidance or context on how to answer the question.
+If the input question is itself an instruction request, this field can be left blank.
 - **Challenges**:
   - Ensuring no external information is used when leveraging pre-trained models.
   - Efficiently processing multimodal data.
   - Generating high-quality, diverse instruction data suitable for LLM training.
+  - **Comprehensive Extraction**: For input sources such as PDF, DOC, and PPT files, which may contain both text and images, it is essential to fully extract and process all content—including text embedded in images—to ensure complete information is available for instruction data generation.

+## Supported Input Sources

+- The AI Agent must support creating instruction data from a variety of document formats, including but not limited to **PDF**, **DOC**, and **PPT** files.
+- These documents may contain both textual and visual (image) content.
+The system must:
+  - Extract all text content from the documents.
+  - Extract and process all images, including performing OCR or image captioning to convert image content into text.
+  - Integrate extracted image content with the document's text to form a unified representation for downstream instruction data generation.

+## Model and Platform Flexibility

+- The models and frameworks used for question generation, answer extraction, image content extraction, and instruction data creation should be **flexible and modular**.
+- Both open-source and proprietary models can be utilized, and the system should support running on various platforms, such as **vLLM**, **Transformers**, **LangChain**, **OpenAI APIs**, and others.
+- This flexibility ensures adaptability to different deployment environments and allows leveraging the best available tools for each sub-task.

 ## Overall Strategy